AdaCore/gnatstudio/docs/users_guide/vcs.rst

 :guilabel:`VCS Explorer`.

-Depending on the context, some of the items described in this section aren't shown because they're not relevant to that context.
+Depending on the context, some of the items described in this section are not shown because they are not relevant to that context.

 * :guilabel:`Remove project`